MCP Server

 ## n8n and Pipedream

-Workflow platforms usually expose MCP connection fields in a UI rather than a code-first SDK.
-Mailrith's remote server fits those clients directly with a streamable HTTP URL and a Bearer token.
+Workflow platforms usually provide MCP connection fields in a UI instead of a code-first SDK.
+Mailrith's remote server works with these clients by using a streamable HTTP URL and a Bearer token.

-Use environment variables or the platform's secret manager for the Mailrith key.
-Avoid pasting the raw key into step names, logs, shared screenshots, or exported workflow files.
+Store the Mailrith key in environment variables or in the platform's secret manager.
+Do not paste the raw key into step names, logs, shared screenshots, or exported workflow files.

 Start with one low-risk tool, such as listing subscribers or reading workspace capabilities.
-Add write tools only after you confirm the workflow behaves correctly.
+Add write tools only after you confirm the workflow performs the expected actions.

 **n8n MCP Client Fields**